github/opensource.guide/_articles/how-to-contribute-to-open-source.md

 ### Communicating effectively

+> As a new contributor, I quickly realized I had to ask questions if I wanted to be able to close the issue.
+I skimmed through the code base.
+Once I had some sense of what was going on, I asked for more direction.
+And voilà!
+I was able to solve the issue after getting all the relevant details I needed. - Shubheksha, [A Beginner's Very Bumpy Journey Through The World of Open Source](https://medium.freecodecamp.com/a-beginners-very-bumpy-journey-through-the-world-of-open-source-4d108d540b39#.pcswr2e78)

 Whether you're a one-time contributor or trying to join a community, working with others is one of the most important skills you'll develop in open source.

 Before you open an issue or pull request, or ask a question in chat, keep these points in mind to help your ideas come across effectively.